Do You Have a Forward View?

 Design representation at Board level

-And one thing I’ve noticed in over 20 years of working closely with global brands is that Designers are supremely placed to contribute to the forward view.
+One thing I’ve noticed in over 20 years of working closely with global brands is that Designers are supremely placed to contribute to the forward view.
 It’s one of the reasons I’m so passionate about getting Design representation at Board level.
-Designers are trained to think about how the customer is changing, they are often supremely tuned in to the big questions a business needs to ask itself.
+Designers are trained in divergent thinking, so they can engage in debate about how the customer is changing.
+They are often tuned in to the big questions a business needs to ask itself.
 Do you have a Design Director, or Chief Futures Officer, on your board?

 Drag